Ann & Hope: 2007–present

 As of 2007, the original Cumberland property is home to an Ann & Hope Curtain and Bath Outlet and an outdoor Garden Outlet.
 In August 2007, the owners of Ann & Hope made public their intention to convert the Cumberland mill store to a "mixed use" development of retail and residential space.

 The Cumberland mill building is now home to the Bargain City Galleria which includes a flea market, food court and auction center.

 As of 2010 Ann & Hope Curtain & Bath is still going strong, opening stores in Vernon and Newington, Connecticut.

 In April and May 2011, Ann & Hope opened two new stores in Raynham and Weymouth, Massachusetts, buying out two Curtain Factory Outlet retailers.
 This makes a current total of 11 Ann & Hope Outlet Stores: 2 in Rhode Island, 2 in Connecticut, and 7 in Massachusetts.

 In May 2013, Ann & Hope continued to grow with its newest Curtain & Bath Outlet location opening in Westborough, Massachusetts.

 After a brief closure early in Spring 2020 due to the COVID-19 pandemic, several Ann & Hope/Curtain & Bath Outlet Garden Outlets reopened on April 27, 2020.
-The Curtain & Bath Outlet Facebook page reported:

-"Our garden outlet locations will be OPEN Starting Monday, April 27th!
-Open daily 8:30am to 5pm!
-Fully stocked with annuals, perennials, vegetables, herbs, fertilizer, soils, tools, and so much more!
-Our Cumberland, Warwick, Seekonk & Millis garden outlet locations will be open.
-Danvers location will open soon.

-Curtain & Bath outlets will not be open.
-Please be safe and practice social distancing while shopping."

 The reopening of outdoor shopping areas – including garden products and patio – was made possible in part by New England governors partially reopening some businesses to the public during the COVID-19 pandemic.
 This included Rhode Island Governor Gina Raimondo's response to constituents who expressed a desire that small garden shops be reopened.
 Governor Raimondo stated at a press conference on April 18, 2020, "I've heard you.
 I'm hearing you and I want you to know that I directed [the Department of Business Regulation] to work with [the Department of Environmental Management] to address this issue and figure out a safe way for you all to open your businesses."
 Interior shopping areas remained temporarily closed as of late April 2020.
 This step was taken in keeping with statewide policies on social distancing, and the designation of critical and non-critical retailers during the pandemic.